mavencode01/gitlab2gitlab/README.md

 # gitlab2gitlab
-A quick python script to help me copy all my project repositories from one Gitlab instance to another via Gitlab API http://docs.gitlab.com/ee/api/
+A quick python script to copy all project repositories from one Gitlab instance to another via the Gitlab API http://docs.gitlab.com/ee/api/